SNF Consolidated Billing

 - customized prosthetic devices.

 For Medicare beneficiaries in a non-covered stay, only therapy services are subject to consolidated billing.
 All other covered SNF services for these beneficiaries can be separately billed to and paid by the Medicare contractor.

 Physicians, non-physician practitioners, and suppliers should contact their Part B MAC or Durable Medical Equipment (DME) MAC with questions about SNF consolidated billing.
-There is also additional information about SNF consolidated billing on the CMS Medicare Learning Network (MLN) website which can be accessed in the “Related Links Inside CMS” section below.
+There is also additional information about SNF consolidated billing on the CMS Medicare Learning Network (MLN) Publications webpage.

 Institutional providers should contact their Part A MAC with questions about SNF consolidated billing.
-There is also additional information about SNF consolidated billing on the CMS Medicare Learning Network (MLN) website which can be accessed in the “Related Links Inside CMS” section below.
+There is also additional information about SNF consolidated billing on the CMS Medicare Learning Network (MLN) Publications webpage.

 - Help with File Formats and Plug-Ins